 As part of the sourcing process, what the organization buys, from whom, at what price, and what volume are all analyzed.
 Strategic sourcing differs from conventional purchasing as it places emphasis on the entire life-cycle of a product, rather than its initial purchase price.

 - Improved guidelines for the future – The strategic methods let businesses gather data and make informed choices with a better idea of the outcome, which allows them to reassess current contracts.

-- Improved relationships within the supply chain – When businesses need to work with an extensive list of enterprises,

-  it allows them to improve their relationships with all of them.
-Strategic sourcing can, therefore, ensure that future

-  procurement needs are laid out ahead of time so they avoid situations that may harm the business financially or
+- Improved relationships within the supply chain – When businesses need to work with an extensive list of enterprises, it allows them to improve their relationships with all of them.
+Strategic sourcing can, therefore, ensure that future procurement needs are laid out ahead of time so they avoid situations that may harm the business financially or otherwise.

-  otherwise.

-  - Better organisation – Strategic sourcing increases the focus on long-term planning, and allows business leaders to

-  step away from time-consuming leadership duties so they can place attention on more pressing challenges that could

-  affect them in the immediate future.
+- Better organization – Strategic sourcing increases the focus on long-term planning and allows business leaders to step away from time-consuming leadership duties so they can place attention on more pressing challenges that could affect them in the immediate future.

 - Risk management – Close supplier relationships can help businesses identify and resolve potential problems quickly.

-  For example, if a strategic supplier is having cash flow problems, a business may advance some working capital to allow

-  it to continue operations.
+For example, if a strategic supplier is having cash flow problems, a business may advance some working capital to allow it to continue operations.

 - Cost management – Strategic sourcing allows suppliers to sell a significant portion of their output, so they can improve planning and provide management with long-term cash flow visibility.

 - Greater stability – Depending on the buyer, strategic sourcing may lead to supplier consolidation.
 If a retailer chooses to use one supplier instead of several, it allows for a greater degree of stability in the supplier’s day-to-day operations